Lakawon Island Bacolod is an absolute paradise, located just a short trip outside of the city. Here’s all you need to know for visiting.

 During the dry season from November to May is the when you will get the best of the weather.

-If you are looking to avoid too many people avoid weekends and school holidays if possible.
+If you are looking to avoid too many people steer clear of weekends and school holidays if possible.

 A trip to this paradise island is worth every pesos!